Saamstep/saamstep/README.md

 ### Hey there 👋
 My name is Sam and I am a college student studying Electrical and Computer Engineering.

-🔭 My passions lie in broadcast A/V technology, esports, embedded systems, and IT.
+🔭 My passions lie in broadcast A/V technology, esports, embedded systems, robotics, and IT.
 I also enjoy making Discord bots in my free time.
-I am the Operations Director for the Pacific Esports League and co-lead for a scholastic esports program at the collegiate level.
+I am also the Operations Director for the Pacific Esports League.

-🌱 I am learning frontend development for fun, and working on more Arduino-based side projects.
+🌱 I am learning frontend development for fun, and working on more MCU based side projects.